ETS-Android1/RacingLumber/README.md

 * Select "Correct tilt in recorded data" if you are recording for lateral/longitudal data.
 For raw data recording, leave it unselected
 * Choose a GPS polling rate in milliseconds.
 Actual GPS polling rate will be limited by your device.
 The lowest supported value is 10ms
 * If you are using this app in a pocket where buttons can be inadvertantly pressed, press the "lock" button.
 This will disable button input during the recording interval
 * Press record.
 It is valid to press record again to end the recording, or you can let the full record period elapse.
-Do not press the power button on your phone
+Do not press the power button on your phone (it will pause recording)
 * Use the arrow keys to select a GPS location in the recording.
 Choose a location where you were accelerating in a straight line
 * Press the Set Forward Vector to set the forward vector.
 This is used to split acceleration into lateral and longitudal vectors
 * Select graph view using the bottom navigation to view recorded data, or save view to save the recorded data